Advertising Icons

 The story

-In the 1980s and 1990s, Indian advertising was largely driven by product demonstrations, scripted messaging and straightforward sales communication.
+In the 1980s and 1990s, Indian advertising was largely built around product demonstrations, scripted messaging, and direct sales pitches.

 Prahlad Kakkar helped change that.

-As one of India's pioneering advertising filmmakers, he brought the language of cinema into commercials through strong characters, engaging narratives, humour, memorable performances and high production values.
+As one of India's pioneering advertising filmmakers, he brought the language of cinema into commercials through memorable characters, engaging storytelling, humour, powerful performances, and elevated production values.

-He showed brands that an advertisement didn't have to interrupt entertainment.
-It could be entertainment.
+He showed brands that advertising didn't have to interrupt entertainment—it could become entertainment itself.

-More importantly, he helped establish television commercials as a serious filmmaking format at a time when advertising films were rarely viewed as a creative discipline of their own.
+More importantly, he helped establish television commercials as a serious creative and filmmaking discipline at a time when ad films were rarely viewed that way.

 01